COVID-19: US investment giant cancels event in Spain's Madrid but HUGE cannabis conference going ahead in Barcelona amid coronavirus fears - Olive Press News Spain

 “We make this difficult decision while having in mind the safety of our clients and employees,” the company said.

-It comes as Spannabis 2020, a marijuana conference in Barcelona, is allegedly going ahead.
+It comes as Spannabis 2020, a marijuana conference in Barcelona, told the Olive Press today it is still going ahead as planned.

 Organisers posted on their Facebook page today: “On Friday, March 13, #SpannabisBcn2020 starts and with it the World Cannabis Conferences.